Is counseling confidential?

 What treatment approach do you use?

-I use a dialogical approach to counseling which draws on methods from Meaning-Centered, Mindfulness-Based and Relational approaches to therapy.
+I use an approach to counseling which draws on methods from humanistic, mindfulness-based and meaning-centered approaches.
 This is a fundamentally strengths-based counseling approach and one that privileges the client’s contribution to the therapeutic process.
 I believe that the world we experience is always pre-interpreted, which is to say that we don’t experience things as they “are” in some objective sense, but always how they are “are for us.”
 Because of this, the meaning we make of our lived experience (whether ourselves, others, or the situations we find ourselves in) plays a decisive role in our psychological wellbeing.
 Through jointly exploring these meanings in counseling, we come to see aspects of experience that were occluded previously and we arrive at new understandings.
 These shifts in understanding open up new possibilities for action.

 My approach is person-centered, in that I believe all individuals have a self-actualizing tendency – a core self that moves toward health and operates from an innate wisdom.
 As a counselor, my role is to engage with that self in the present moment.
 I also use an integration of strengths-based and compassion-focused approaches.
 These treatment methods involve identifying strengths and past successes that you can use in your current situation, as well as learning strategies that replace avoidance, rumination, and worry with acceptance and self-compassion.
 I will also help you identify your values – who and what is important to you – and map out actions that will move you toward the life you want.